FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 		mschap
 		pap

-		# Comment pap, and uncomment the stanza below if you're using
+		# Comment pap above and uncomment the stanza below if you're using
-		# Active Directory this will allow it to work with EAP-TTLS-PAP.
+		# Active Directory; this will allow it to work with EAP-TTLS/PAP.
-		#pap {
+		#Auth-Type pap {
 		#	ntlm_auth
 		#}
 	}